Replication Lag: Read-Your-Writes Consistency

 TLDR

-• Users can experience an inconsistent UX after a db update if there is replica lag, and the subsequent write is routed to a read replica
+Problem: Users may experience inconsistent UX if there's replica lag and subsequent reads are routed to a read replica.